“The beautiful is the experimental proof that the incarnation is possible.”

 Weil, Simone.
 Awaiting God (p.
 21).
 (Function).
 Kindle Edition.

 There is an attention to beauty in the Sky-Veil cosmology that is of the highest quality and leads to the highest quality of prayer.
-As the highest quality, this beauty cannot be expressed in mere language, much less in “concepts.”
+As the highest quality, this beauty cannot be expressed in mere language, much less in metaphysical “concepts.”

 For me, prayer is a surge of the heart, it is a simple look turned toward heaven, it is a cry of recognition and of love, embracing both trial and joy.